How to Promote Music on Instagram in 2023

-Instagram has more than one BILLION active monthly users.
-So as well as releasing your music to Instagram, it’s well worth investing some time in creating and maintaining an awesome Insta profile to market your music on.
+Instagram has more than two BILLION active monthly users.
+So as well as uploading your music to Instagram, it’s well worth investing some time in creating and maintaining an awesome Insta profile to market your music on.

 Remember, it’s important to spread your efforts and focus on all aspects of music promotion.
 But with that in mind, let’s dig into how Instagram can help you reach new fans, engage current ones and grow your brand as an artist.